 Some of Kevin’s reported and notable cases include:

-Kevin is based in the Firm’s Head Office In Cardiff, but is happy to meet client’s in the London office or at other conferencing facilities the Firm has throughout the Country.
+Kevin is based in the Firm’s Head Office in Cardiff, but is happy to meet client’s in the Firm’s London offices or at other conferencing facilities throughout the Country.

 What the leading Directories say about Kevin,